 - Stay home when you are sick, except to get medical care

 Antelope Canyon Tours remains fully committed to following the recommendations and instructions of the CDC and other U.S. governmental agencies.
 We place the health and welfare of our guests above all else.
-If you’ve recently traveled to areas impacted by the virus and or are feeling unwell please consider everyone else on tour and in the community – we can see about rescheduling (limited availability) or cancelling with full refund.
+If you’ve recently traveled to areas impacted by the virus and or are feeling unwell please consider everyone else on tour and in the community – we can see about rescheduling (limited availability) or canceling with full or partial refund.
 Any updates from Antelope Canyon Tours will be provided by email or posted on our website.

 For more information on protecting yourself from coronavirus, please review the information provided by the Center for Disease Control and Prevention.